FelixRandle/Sheffield-Discord-Bot/README.md

 After installing the requirements listed above, you will need to add some environment variables to store sensitive data (SQL password, Bot token etc...)

+Can also be included in a .env file

 ## Contributing
 Pull requests are welcome.